As the lights of Hong Kong dance on the surface of Victoria Harbour, a vast metropolis lives and breathes around you.

 The loop around Victoria Peak is an easy walk and provides spectacular views of the city.
 To get there, take the venerable Peak Tram to the top.
 Walk clockwise, starting an hour or so before sunset.
 You’ll get to see the setting sun glistening on the harbour.

-The Hong Kong skyline illuminates nightly with A Symphony of Lights.
-It’s best enjoyed from Kowloon, along the water’s edge.
+Hong Kong’s skyline comes alive each night during the spectacular Symphony of Lights light show.
+It’s best enjoyed along the water’s edge in Kowloon, or on a harbour cruise.
 To style it up, the Intercontinental Hotel’s towering glass lobby bar frames the light show beautifully, while Aqua Spirit Bar offers a panoramic view from 30 floors above Peking Road.

 Great places to eat in Hong Kong